Aaron Saidman

-Aaron Saidman (born December 11, 1974) is an American creator-developer, documentary filmmaker and television producer known for creating or serving as an executive producer on a number of non-fiction television series and documentary feature films, including Leah Remini: Scientology and the Aftermath, Mind Field, Declassified: Untold Stories of American Spies, The Pitch, The Seven Five, Free Meek and Night Stalker: The Hunt For a Serial Killer.
-Saidman is the President and Co-Founder of The Intellectual Property Corporation, which he created in 2016 with longtime producing partner Eli Holzman.
+Aaron Saidman (born December 11, 1974) is an American creator-developer, documentary filmmaker and television producer known for creating or serving as an executive producer on a number of non-fiction television series and documentary feature films, including Leah Remini: Scientology and the Aftermath, Curse of Von Dutch, Mind Field, Declassified: Untold Stories of American Spies, The Pitch, The Seven Five, Free Meek and Night Stalker: The Hunt for a Serial Killer.
+Saidman is the President and co-founder of The Intellectual Property Corporation, which he created in 2016 with longtime producing partner Eli Holzman.

+Career

 In 2017, The Hollywood Reporter named Saidman one of the "Top 10 Power Players" in reality television.
 Later that year, Saidman won a Primetime Emmy Award for Leah Remini: Scientology and the Aftermath, in the category of Outstanding Informational Series or Special, as well as a TCA Award for Outstanding Achievement in Reality Programming, and a Producers Guild of America Award for Best Non-Fiction Television for the first and second seasons of the series.
 Saidman and Holzman developed the high-profile Scientology series with actress Leah Remini after Saidman heard that Remini and her agents were interested in producing a documentary about her experience in the Church of Scientology.
+Saidman also executive produced the documentary series Active Shooter: America Under Fire, which premiered on Showtime in 2017.